After much fear and trembling, he made the leap:

 "No one is particularly moved by this esoteric insight, and a hush falls upon the suburban home, marred only by the muffled mastication of granite ginger snaps and the whistling of the Birkenstock man's loose dentures as he blows ripples across the surface of his Peete's decaf coffee.

-"In my weary mind, however, I could also hear whatever beauty this book once had racing from its pages in terror."
+"In my weary mind, however, I could also hear whatever beauty this book once had racing in terror from its pages."

 Meanwhile, Tally was on her fourth Jagermeister and was fully aware that she would throw up in the morning, maybe twice.